vibhoragarwal/techvibhor/_posts/microsoft_bot.md

    web.run_app(APP, host="localhost", port=CONFIG.PORT)
 ```

-You should be ready to go with mocked or real mode, with Cosmos integration and a working clean Bot with Python SDK.
-We will use **--api-url** a little later
+You should be ready to go with mocked or real mode, with Cosmos & App Singhts integration and a working clean Bot with Python SDK.
-to mock a streaming back end API, and test the streaming as far as we can before you move the tested code back to main back end API client.
+We will use **--api-url** a little later to mock a streaming back end API, and test the streaming as far as we can before you move
+the tested code back to main back end API client.
+Example demonstrates how to capture a streaming back end API's response on bot interface; but it depends on
+your back end API on whether and how it implements streaming !